 Faith.
 A couple of years ago I had a client come to me asking about faith.
 She was a new client.
 She found me because she didn’t believe in God and had no spiritual leanings.
 This client, who I will call Jackie, wanted me to give her spirituality or help her find it somehow.
 That is a big ask.

 She had a partner who was thinking of leaving their relationship.
-She was distraught.
+Jackie was distraught.
 She loved her partner very much and was willing to do anything to help her situation.
 Jackie confided that one of the reasons for her partner’s dissatisfaction was my client’s lack of faith or spirituality.

 I led her through a discussion of faith.
 “What do you believe in?” and “Why do you believe in it?”
 Jackie didn’t have any answers to this inquiry and in fact, became annoyed with this process.
 Jackie left at the end of our session and let me know she felt I had failed at my duty to her.

-In today’s world, we are struggling with our Spirit and our faith.
-For many, the dogma of religion doesn’t answer the real questions we have about our experience of being human in the 21st century.
+In today’s world, we, as a society, are struggling with our Spirit and our faith.
+For many, the dogma of religion doesn’t offer any answers to the real questions we have about our experience of being human in the 21st century.
 Especially when that dogma is only practiced or appreciated under certain conditions–at church or when applied to only those people who are deemed worthy by the dogma.
 Religion is failing in its integrity and many have abandoned it completely for a rational view of the world.

 Since it is often the case, that those who have abandoned religion were indeed rejected by it for their beliefs or their very being.
 These souls are wounded, rejected or abandoned by their religion (and for some their family) and faith feels unsafe, spirituality feels dangerous.